-Dr. Ali Ansari, Bioengineering Department Office Location:

-Everitt Building Room 3244 Email:
+Dr. Ali Ansari, Bioengineering Department Office Location: Everitt Lab Room 3244

-aansari2@illinois.edu

-Office Phone: 217-333-5333

-Drop By/Office Hours:
+Email: aansari2@illinois.edu Office Phone: 217-333-5333 Drop By/Office Hours:

-Please feel free to come by whenever you need to, I am usually in my office.
-If this is something that may take a longer time to chat about, please send me an email!
+Please feel free to come by whenever you need to, I am usually in my office if you need something super important or really quick.
+Please send me an email if you need me for something a little more time intensive because I now have a class with 200 students in it and I am doomed in terms of time.
 I will also schedule certain hours that I will be in my office for sure, so if you forget to send an email, I should be there for these.
-Scheduled Friday 3-4 PM, knock on my office door.
+Scheduled Wednesday 3-4 PM, knock on my office door.
 Can also be via Zoom if need be, just let me know.